neuml/txtai/CONTRIBUTING.md

 # Getting started with txtai development

 Thank you showing an interest in contributing!
 Pull Requests are welcome and encouraged!
-This document gives an overview of the development standards for this project
+This document gives an overview of the development standards for the project.

 ## Principles

 ### Quality

 This project strives to develop clean, well documented code with comprehensive test coverage.
 Test-driven development does add some overhead in having to think hard about test cases and ensure all major functionality is covered in the tests.
-This doesn't mean that simple methods that return a value need to have tests but all major components should have tests.
+That doesn't mean that simple methods need to have tests but all major components should have tests.
 All methods should be well-documented and easy to understand.

 ### Performance